United Kingdom in the Eurovision Song Contest 1977: Final

-Only the winning song reached the UK singles chart.

 At Eurovision

 At the Eurovision final, the UK entry was performed ninth in the running order and finished in 2nd place, a record 10th British entry to finish 2nd.
 The winning song reached No.19 in the UK singles chart, the last chart hit for de Paul, her first in two years.
 A German version of the song was released as "Für immer".
 De Paul and Moran did release one further single together, but it failed to chart.

 Pete Murray provided the television commentary on BBC 1 and Terry Wogan provided the radio commentary on BBC Radio 2; this would be Wogan's final time he provided the contests commentary for radio, as the following year he began regularly presenting the television coverage.
-The UK spokesperson was Colin Berry, who would present the UK results for a further 25 editions.
+The contest was seen by 9.1 million viewers.

+The BBC spokesperson to announce the British jury's votes was Colin Berry.